TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 1/1 Chronicles 1.9.md

 ---

-And the sons of Cush: Seba, and Havilah, and Sabta, and Raama, and Sabteca.
-And the sons of Raamah: Sheba, and Dedan.
+The sons of Cush: Seba, and Havilah, and Sabta, and Raama, and Sabteca.
+The sons of Raamah: Sheba, and Dedan.